Skip to main content

 Hydrochloric Acid (HCl)

-Use: Strong acid, pH adjustment
+Strong acid, titrations, pH standards

 Sulfuric Acid (H₂SO₄)

-Use: Battery acid, industrial use
+Battery acid, industrial synthesis

 Glucose (C₆H₁₂O₆)